utzcoz/utzcoz.github.io/_posts/2020-04-11-Analyze-window-size-changing-sequence.markdown

 }
 ```

-If we use [dumpsys-parser](https://github.com/utzcoz/dumpsys-parser) to parse the `adb shell dumpsy SurfaceFlinger` result, we will see the result likes following content:
+If we use [dumpsys-parser](https://github.com/utzcoz/dumpsys-parser) to parse the `adb shell dumpsys SurfaceFlinger` result, we will see the result likes following content:

 ```
 |-- Display Overlays#0, isOpaque false, region Rect(0, 0, 3840, 3840)